laelabaugh/laelabaugh.github.io/README.md

 Hello, and welcome to my data portfolio!
 My name is Laela and I am a growing business analyst documenting her journey in data and tech.
 My current toolkit includes **SQL** and **Power BI**, and I am currently building on my **Python** skills.
 My learning and progress has been self-taught thus far, but I look forward to starting my master’s degree and the benefit to come from learning from seasoned professionals alongside fellow passionate peers.

-My projects reflect a strong competence in defining metrics, translating business problems into clear narratives, and converting complex data into actionable insights.
+My projects reflect a strong competence in defining metrics, translating business problems into clear questions for exploration, and converting complex data into actionable insights.

 ## My Recent Projects: